-Introducing “A European Perspective”, an EBU-led initiative aimed at building a trusted news public sphere based on shared values.
+Introducing “A European Perspective”, an EBU-led online news initiative aimed at building a trusted information space based on shared public service values.

-EBU Members from Belgium (RTBF), Finland (YLE), France (France Télévisions), Germany (BR-ARD), Ireland (RTÉ), Italy (RAI), Portugal (RTP), Spain (RTVE) and Switzerland (SWI swissinfo.ch) as well as ARTE, the Franco-German broadcaster, are part of the project.
+Contributors currently comprise EBU Members from Belgium (RTBF), Finland (YLE), France (France Télévisions), Germany (BR-ARD), Ireland (RTÉ), Italy (RAI), Portugal (RTP), Spain (RTVE) and Switzerland (SWI swissinfo.ch) as well as ARTE, the Franco-German broadcaster.

-Each participating organization shares its stories through a Digital News Hub where they are translated with EBU's EuroVOX into multiple languages using cutting-edge Artificial Intelligence (AI) technology and robust editorial workflows.
+Each participating organization shares its stories through a Digital News Hub, where they are translated into multiple languages using the EBU's EuroVOX tool and robust editorial workflows.

-Each participant is then able to select the stories that are most relevant to their audiences and publish them through a dedicated widget featured on their websites and apps.
+Editors can then select the most relevant stories for their audiences and publish them through a dedicated widget featured on their websites and apps.

 The tool empowers broadcasters to transcend language barriers and bring trusted content to citizens of all ages across Europe.